HAMO-RBK/HAMO-RBK/README.md

 # in our db/model we make the schema
 ********************************************************************************************************************************************************************************
-# to start the project Fork clone in your locale pc
+# to start the project Fork clone in your local pc

 # you need to create a html file and link it with bundel.js

 # npm i or npm install to install all the tools that you need

-# npm run react-dev to run weebpack and he ill create the bundel.js
+# npm run react-dev to run weebpack and he will create the bundel.js

 # npm start to start the project and you can check it on http://localhost:8000